-One of the main musical ensembles at Twelve Corners Presbyterian Church is the Sanctuary Choir, comprised of about 18 singers equally distributed in Soprano, Alto, Tenor and Bass.
+One of the main musical ensembles at Twelve Corners Presbyterian Church is the Sanctuary Choir, comprised of singers equally distributed in Soprano, Alto, Tenor and Bass.
 The Choir sings for almost every Sunday morning worship services and enriches the liturgy with Introit, Anthem and Prayer Responses.
 During the annual concert series the choir members participate actively and have performed works such as Vivaldi’s Gloria, Handel’s Messiah, Fauré’s Requiem, Mozart’s Masses and Requiem as well as works by Schubert and living composers such as Bonia Shur and Howard Helvey who were special guest composers during the 2006/07 concert series.
 Rehearsals take place in the Sanctuary on Wednesday nights 7:30-9:30 PM.

 Casavant Frères organ